 New beginnings.
 A place we find ourselves from time to time throughout life.
 When it’s a celebratory new beginning, I like to mark the occasion with cake.
 So when my food blogger friend, Cheryl, invited me to participate in a friend’s virtual baby shower with other fabulous bloggers, I had my hand up; no hesitation here!
-What better way to celebrate a new beginning… lets. eat. cake (and doughnuts, macarons, pop tarts, cupcakes, muffins and wash it all down with a spritzer)!
+What better way to celebrate a new beginning… lets. eat. cake!
 Melissa, this one’s for you and your new beginning!

 Oh my goodness, y’all.
 If you’re due for a layer cake or there’s a special occasion coming, you’ve gotta give this recipe a try.
 I mean, just the name, hot milk cake with lemon curd and Italian meringue buttercream, makes me weak in the knees!
 This one is well worth the time and effort, especially for a celebration… or new beginning.